unsaved/bycontract-plus/README.md

 import { validate, is } from "@admc.com/bycontract-plus";
 ```

-For bycontract-plus up to versions 1.3.x:
+For bycontract-plus before version 2.0.0:
 ```javascript
 const { validate, is } = require("@admc.com/bycontract-plus");
 ```